The Empty Nest: When Mom Flies, Too

 My life back?
 I felt like I was finally getting the life I’d dreamed about.

-The End of Raising Children is the Beginning of Something New
+Redefining Empty Nest: The End of Raising Children as the Beginning of Something New

 Being a mother was the most fulfilling thing I’d ever done.
 Sure, I’d traveled all over Europe and the Eastern Bloc in my teens and twenties with a backpack.
 Intrepid, stubborn, solo, and full of wonder — writing my way through it all.
 But it felt like all of that was preparation for the most hair-raising, plot-twisting, heartwarming, soul-feeding work of my life: raising children.